gladjohn/hybridSPA/README.md

 }
 ```

-Once the Access Token is retreived using the new MSAL.js `acquireTokenByCode` api, the code is then used to read the user's profile
+Once the Access Token is retrieved using the new MSAL.js `acquireTokenByCode` api, the code is then used to read the user's profile

 ```js
 function callMSGraph(endpoint, token, callback) {